amackey693/message-board/README.md

 |   Behavior Description        |
 |-------------------------------|
 | 1.
-A user can create a new board to post messages[] | new board = "Horse Girls ONLY"
+A user can create a new board to post messages[√] | new board = "Horse Girls ONLY"
 | 2.
 A user can post new messages to any board [] | new message = "Yeehaw!"
 | 3.
 A user can search for a message OR a specific board [] | search = "Horse Girls ONLY!"
 | 4.
 Add a timestamp to both Boards and Messages [] | "Yeehaw!" -04.20.2020